tradeflow-ai/mobile/_docs/phases/02-mvp.md

 2.  **Navigation Integration:** Connect with device navigation apps for turn-by-turn directions.
 3.  **Inventory Usage Tracking:** Track parts used during job completion.

-### Feature 10: BoM Management (Trevor)

-1.  **Job Type Templates:** Create reusable job type definitions with standard parts lists.
-2.  **BoM Association:** Within the Job Types UI, allow users to associate specific inventory items and their required quantities, creating a reusable Bill of Materials for each job type.
-3.  **Update Seed Script:** Ensure the database seed script populates this data structure with sensible defaults that the user can later edit.

 ---